How Can You Get Your Charges Dismissed?

 An essential witness whose testimony is necessary to prevent strong evidence against the defendant is unavailable or unwilling to testify

-If you have any additional questions about the dismissal of criminal charges in Arizona, contact us to discuss your case with a Phoenix criminal defense lawyer.
+If you have any additional questions about the dismissal of criminal charges in Arizona, contact an attorney at Tyler Allen Law Firm to discuss your case with a Phoenix criminal defense lawyer.